codex-storage/codex-research/design/Merkle.md

 - or append the length instead of prepending, then pad (note: appending is streaming-friendly; prepending is not)
 - or first pad with zero bytes, but leave 8 bytes for the length (so that when we finally append the length, the result will be divisible 31).
 This is _almost_ exactly what SHA2 does.
-- use the following padding strategy: _always_ add a single `0x01` byte, then enough `0x00` bytes so that the length is divisible by 31.
+- use the following padding strategy: _always_ add a single `0x01` byte, then enough `0x00` bytes (possibly none) so that the length is divisible by 31.
 This is usually called the `10*` padding strategy, abusing regexp notation.
   Why does this work?
 Well, consider an already padded sequence.
 It's very easy to recover the original byte sequence by 1) first removing all trailing zeros; and 2) after that, remove the single trailing `0x01` byte.
 This proves that the padding is an injective function.